-Mary Murray, M.A. has dedicated her career to improving conditions for children, youth and families by improving the schools and
+Mary Murray, M.A. has dedicated her career to improving conditions for children, youth and families by strengthening

 community-based organizations that serve them.
 With a Bachelorís in psychology from Haverford College,

 Mary was accepted into Teach for America, an organization that addresses the inequities facing children